duanchi1230/NLP_Project_AI2_Reasoning_Challenge/README.md

 ## Approaches
 <b> BERT </b>
 The model [BERT](https://github.com/google-research/bert) will be used as language model.
-We are also exploring potential methods for knowledge search. (contents are to be updated)
+We are also exploring potential methods for knowledge search. (contents are to be updated in short future)
 ## Further Reading
 1. [Transformer Visualization](http://jalammar.github.io/illustrated-transformer/)